 Genomics healthcare and research

-Our findings will help the Government develop a UK model for how to apply ethical standards to genomics initiatives.
+A project aimed at developing a UK model for applying ethical standards to genomics initiatives.

 Criteria for case studies in genomics

 Our call for case studies closed on 5 September 2022 but if you would like to contribute to this project please contact Catherine Joynson.